 The study of gossans requires a multidisciplinary approach: remote sensing, field missions, sampling, mineralogy, geochemistry and biology.
 My contribution to the T-MARS project involves field missions, geological mapping and geochemistry of gossans and associated hydrothermal systems.
 I co-supervise the projects of Stéphanie Lachance, Éloïse Brassard and Benoît DesRochers.

-Marie-Claude will be a member of the field sampling team for the summer of 2021.
+Marie-Claude is a member of the 2022 field sampling team.

 Richard Léveillé, Ph.D.